MazidF/AP_PROJECT/README.md

 # AP_FINAL_PROJECT
-in the name of god
+in the name of god\n
 nothing to read :)